IchanP/L3-DateConverter/tests/testspecification.md

 #### Test Steps

-3. In the input field type "Heisei 12/12"
+4. In the input field type "Heisei 12/12"
-4. Press Convert
+5. Press Convert

 #### Expected

 In the unselectable input field "December 2000 CE" is rendered.

-## TC6 User should be able to convert to Kõki
+## TC6 User should be able to convert to Kõki using the Small Date Converter

 ### TC6.1 User should be able to convert from Gregorian to Kõki